dbahoray/PlanSourceAutomation/README.md

 Install eclipse IDE
 Install testNG from eclipse market and maven from google Add maven path to the environment variable
-Convert testcases to TestNG
-run testNG.xml suite
+Use log4j.properties and ExtentReports for logs and reports Convert testcases to TestNG run testNG.xml suite
 Add compiler and surefire plugins to run from maven